What to do in Ålesund

 Book your flight now

-* Fares are based on cheapest one way fare, whether outbound or return journey including taxes and charges.
+* Fares are based on lowest one way fare, incl. taxes and charges.
+Subject to availability.